constellation-daq/Constellation/docs/application_development/howtos/external_satellite.md

 # Building External Satellites

-External satellites are satellites that have their implementation not in the Constellation repository, but in some downstream code base.
-This is typically the case for highly specialized satellites such as detector prototypes.
+External satellites are satellites that are not included in the main Constellation repository but live in a separate location.
+More information on how to determine where to place a new satellite can be found in the [introduction](../intro/listing.md).

 ## Installing Constellation